19hours/sg-statutes/Acts/Income Tax Act.md

 (9) A company to which a deduction has been given under this section shall deliver to the Comptroller a copy of the audited account made up to any date specified by him whenever called upon to do so by notice in writing.

-(9A) No deduction shall be allowed to a company under this section for any year of assessment if a deduction for that expenditure has been allowed under section 14DA(1A) or (1B) for that year of assessment.
+(9A) No deduction shall be allowed to a company under this section for any year of assessment if a deduction for that expenditure has been allowed under section 14DA(2) for that year of assessment.

+[22/2011 wef Y/A 2011 & Sub Ys/A]

 (10) In this section, unless the context otherwise requires —